-This Physics specification is part of the AQA Science Suite of specifications: Biology, Chemistry and Physics .
-All three Sciences MUST be taken from this suite.
+This Biology specification is part of the AQA Science suite of specifications: Biology, Chemistry and Physics.

+All three Sciences MUST be taken from this suite (a student can not choose only Physics)

-- develop their interest in, and enthusiasm for, science - develop a critical approach to scientific evidence and methods - acquire and apply skills, knowledge and understanding of how Science works and its essential role in society - acquire scientific skills, knowledge and understanding necessary for progression to further learning
+- develop their interest in, and enthusiasm for Science - develop a critical approach to scientific evidence and methods - acquire and apply skills, knowledge and understanding of how Science works and its essential role in society - acquire scientific skills, knowledge and understanding necessary for progression to further learning

-9-1 grades in Physics How will I be Assessed?
+9-1 grade in GCSE Physics

-Paper 1 is 1 hour 45 minutes long Electricity particle model of matter and atomic structure

-Foundation or Higher tiers are available Multiple choice, structured questions ,closed short questions and open responses.
+- 1 hour 45 minutes - Electricity, Particle model of matter and Atomic structure - Foundation or Higher tiers are available - Multiple choice, structured questions, closed short questions and open responses.

-Paper 2 is 1 hour 45 minutes long

-Forces, waves, Magnetism and EM and space physics.

-Foundation or Higher tiers are available Multiple choice, structured questions ,closed short questions and open responses.
+- 1 hour 45 minutes long - Forces, Waves, Space Physics, Magnetism and Electromagnetism - Foundation or Higher tiers are available - Multiple choice, structured questions, closed short questions and open responses.

-Self motivated and eager to achieve their maximum.

-Organised and able to work on own.
-Able to research information and follow instructions.
-Good ICT skills.
+- Self motivated and eager to achieve the maximum possible - Organised and able to work independently - Able to research information and follow instructions - Good ICT skills